 Instructions

-- Fill up half of the bento box with Japanese rice.
-Let it cool so that hot/warm rice will not warm up other cool food.
+- Fill up half of the bento box with cooked Japanese short-grain rice.
+Let it cool so that the hot/warm rice will not warm up the other cool food.

-- Pan fry leftover gyoza or bake in a toaster oven until it's warm.
+- Pan-fry the leftover gyoza or bake it in a toaster oven until it‘s warm.

 - Pack soy sauce in a sauce container (I bought it at a local Daiso, a Japanese dollar store).

-- Wash tomatoes and lettuce, and pat dry.
-Place nicely in the bento box along with broccoli.
+- Wash some cherry tomatoes and lettuce and pat dry.
+Place nicely in the bento box along with some broccoli.

-- Pack cooled gyoza, tamagoyaki, and chikuwa cucumber.
+- Pack the cooled gyoza, Tamagoyaki (Japanese Rolled Omelette), and chikuwa cucumber.

-- Sprinkle furikake on top of slightly cooled rice.
+- Sprinkle furikake (rice seasoning) on top of the slightly cooled rice.

 - Cool down completely before closing the bento box.